Adappt-Intelligence-Inc/libra/doc/API.md

 ### RTCP

 The RTP Control Protocol provides feedback on quality of service being provided by RTP and synchronization of different media streams.
-The RTCP protocol shall conform to [RFC 3550].
+The RTCP protocol are conform to [RFC 3550].

-For a feedback request, [RFC 4585] and [RFC 5104] should be supported.
+For a feedback request, [RFC 4585] and [RFC 5104] are supported.

 server client